MHKAANICHE/Ai_Agent/README.md

 └── main.py

-## Allowed File and Folder Commands
+## Allowed Commands for Files and Folders

 The following commands are permitted for interacting with files and folders: